 For just a few dollars, we were able to savor the bounty of the region.
 Multilingual shopkeepers from one family work in the same stores for generations and have perfected the art of making tourists feel comfortable.
 After a couple of days, they recognize you and ask how our day is going–“Come va?”
 Would you like to sample the cheese that is more morbido (soft) or try the special salame hanging in the window?

 The simplicity of the day was occasionally jarred by the reminder that we were living within a resort enclave.
 My son and his friend took advantage of the racquetball courts in the health club and played tennis on the outdoor courts terraced into the hill above the residence.
 In the heat of the late afternoon, the boys ran down to the pool to refresh themselves before dinner.

-Bellagio, sited some distance from major roads, is safe enough and small enough–it has a resident population of 3,000–that young teens can independently experience life “in town.”
+Bellagio, sited some distance from major roads, is safe enough and small enough–with a resident population of 3,000–that young teens can independently experience life “in town.”
 They took walks to La Punta, the point, to see where the lake split into three branches.

 They watched the small fishing boats bringing in lavarello, the fish that seems to be on every restaurant menu.
 They shopped for little gifts for their friends in the kitschy shops near the port.

 The stores attract a stream of visitors who arrive by boat to have lunch and visit some of the tourist sites.
 On Tuesdays the boys searched for bargains at the once-a-week open-air market that seems to be a favorite with Italians from surrounding towns.